jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 4.x.
 Adding change requests

 * Each PA may have only one change request awaiting assessment.
-* A change request may be added to PA's that are not 'Refused', 'Revoked' or 'Closed'
+* A change request may be added to PAs that are not 'Refused', 'Revoked' or 'Closed'
 * The works category may be updated if the works duration is changed.
 * Change requests may not be added to a PAA.
 * The following cannot be changed on a PA: